-For the STAAR program, make-up testing opportunities for students who are absent are available for all grades/subjects and courses during the testing window.
-For the 2016-2017 school year, make-up testing opportunities were available for all administrations.
+In the STAAR program, make-up testing opportunities for students who are absent are available during the testing window for all grades/subjects and courses.
+For the 2017-2018 school year, make-up testing opportunities were available for all administrations.